-- Approach the child calmly and with an open mind Walk over and get down to the child's level. - Acknowledge feelings Say "I can see you're feeling hurt..cross..upset..angry...frustrated tired,' - Gather information from both sides Say "What's the problem?"\\\\\ - Restate the problem Say "so the problem is..." - Ask for solutions and choose one together- Say "I wonder what we can do to solve the problem OR help you feel better?" - Be ready to give follow-up support Keep an eye out for what happens next ensure support is available as and when required.
+- Approach the child calmly and with an open mind Walk over and get down to the child's level. - Acknowledge feelings Say "I can see you're feeling hurt....cross..upset....angry....frustrated... tired," - Gather information from both sides Say "What's the problem?" - Restate the problem Say "so the problem is..." - Ask for solutions and choose one together Say "I wonder what we can do to solve the problem". - Be ready to give follow-up support Watch and support is available as and when required.